wilsonh0/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `HRNexus` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add an employee**

+**MSS**

+1. User requests to add an employee and keys in the details.
+2. HRNexus shows the employee added and confirms the successful addition.

+    Use case ends.

+**Extensions**

+* 1a.
+If any required field is missing or invalid, the system prompts the user to correct the input and prevents submission.

+  Use case resumes at step 1.

+**Use case: Edit employee’s information**

+**MSS**

+1. User requests to list employees.
+2. HRNexus shows a list of employees.
+3. User requests to edit an employee and keys in the details.
+4. HRNexus shows the edited employee's fields and confirms the successful edit.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+If any required field is missing or invalid, the system prompts the user to correct the input and prevents submission.

+  Use case resumes at step 2.

+**Use case: List employee with specific field**

+**MSS**

+1. User requests to list all employees and keys in a specific field.
+2. HRNexus shows all employees who have said field.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 1a.
+The given field is invalid.

+    * 1a1.
+HRNexus shows an error message.

+      Use case resumes at step 1.

+**Use case: Add tags to employees**

+**MSS**

+1. User requests to list employees.
+2. HRNexus shows a list of employees.
+3. User requests to add a tag to a specific employee in the list.
+4. HRNexus adds the tag to the employee and confirms the successful addition of the tag.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given tag is invalid.

+    * 3a1.
+HRNexus shows an error message.

+      Use case resumes at step 2.

 **Use case: Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list employees.
-2. AddressBook shows a list of persons
+2. HRNexus shows a list of employees.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific employee in the list.
-4. AddressBook deletes the person
+4. HRNexus deletes the person and confirms the successful deletion.

     Use case ends.